SBSoftwareDev/toolbox/notes/React.md

 Remember, this note is a simple reference.
 I cover topics as I experience them and integrate them into my projects.
 Not every topic is covered, and the term 'Advanced' is subjective.
 This section covers deeper topics in React development.

 ### Class versus Functional Components
 Before we really get into it, I want to mention that thus far, React components have been implemented *functionally*.
-In the past, before Hooks made their debut as feature, the concept of **State** was primarily usable inside of **Classes**.
+In the past, before Hooks made their debut as a feature, the concept of **State** was primarily usable inside of **Classes**.

 Here is an example of bare Class versus Functional implementation:
 ```Class```